Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Spreading Fertilizer

-The amount of fertilizer depends on the current nutrient levels in your bermuda grass.
-To choose the best fertilizer you should have your soil tested by your local extension office, governed by the national pesticide information center.
+The amount of fertilizer you need depends on the current nutrient levels in your Bermuda grass.
+Your soil should be tested by your local extension office, which is governed by the National Pesticide Information Center, to choose the best fertilizer.

-Bermuda grass should receive between 2 to 4 lbs of nitrogen per 1,000 sq. ft.
-You may apply at a higher rate if the bermuda grass is shown to be grown on sandy soils and at a low rate for it is grown on clay soils.
+Bermuda grass should receive between 2 and 4 lbs of nitrogen per 1,000 sq. ft.
+You may apply at a higher rate if the Bermudagrass is shown to be grown on sandy soils and at a low rate if it is grown on clay soils.

-You will reapply your fertilizer in August to help prepare your bermuda grass for the upcoming winter dormancy.
+You will reapply fertilizer in August to help prepare your Bermuda grass for the upcoming winter dormancy.

 Step 4: Start Mowing in April